Monte Maxwell, U.S. Naval Academy Organist, to Appear in Concert

-THE ST. MATTHEW LUTHERAN CHURCH CONCERT SERIES will present Monte Maxwell in concert on Sunday, April 23 at 4:00 p.m.
-Mr. Maxwell is the Organist at the United States Naval Academy, Annapolis, MD.
+THE ST. MATTHEW LUTHERAN CHURCH CONCERT SERIES will present Monte Maxwell, organist, in concert on Sunday, April 23 at 4:00 p.m.
 Free tickets are required for admission and can be ordered by sending a stamped, self-addressed envelope to: April Concert, St. Matthew Lutheran Church, 30 W. Chestnut St., Hanover, PA 17331.
 A free-will offering will be taken to assist with the concert costs.
-Tickets and regrets will be mailed out April 5.
 Please note the number of tickets desired.
 The doors open at 3:30 p.m.
 A reception will follow the program.

 Monte Maxwell, Chapel Organist, Director of Chapel Music and the Midshipmen Symphony Orchestra, began his service at the United States Naval Academy in 1997.
 Mr. Maxwell, a native of San Angelo, Texas, earned his Bachelor of Music Degree from Texas Christian University, Fort Worth, studying with Emmet G. Smith.
 He was then invited to study at the Curtis Institute of Music with John Weaver where he received an Artist Diploma, Curtis’ highest degree.
 Mr. Maxwell earned his Master of Music Degree from the Juilliard School of Music in New York City, also studying with John Weaver.
 While studying in Philadelphia, Mr. Maxwell was an Associate Organist at the John Wanamaker Store, playing the famed six-manual organ, the largest playing organ in the world.